apify/apify-docs/content/academy/apify_platform/actors.md

 ## [](#next) Next up

-In future lessons, we will be learning about how to easily build an actor on the Apify platform from templates, as well as how to quickly turn your existing code on Github or Gitlab into a monetizable actor!
+[Next up]({{@link apify_platform/apify_cli.md}}), you'll be learning about the super cool sidekick to the Apify platform - the Apify CLI.
+If you've been using `node FILENAME.js` to run your projects, you'll be excited to learn that the Apify CLI allows you to run your Apify SDK projects with some useful flags (such as to purge storage), push and download datasets to and from the cloud, publish your projects to the platform, generate boilerplate code for your new projects, and more!